AliRashid-ME-22032/AliRashid-ME-22032.github.io/README.md

-# Hi, I'm Ali Rashid 👋

-I'm a **Mechanical Engineering student from NED University of Engineering & Technology** with an aim to apply engineering principles, AI and IoT to practical industrial problems.
+I'm a **Mechanical Engineer graduated from NED University of Engineering & Technology** with an aim to apply engineering principles, AI and IoT to practical industrial problems.

 My field of interest spans **manufacturing, quality assurance, utilities, power-generation systems, process optimization, and IoT systems**.